yt-dlp/yt-dlp/README.md

                                      filenames
     --no-restrict-filenames          Allow Unicode characters, "&" and spaces in filenames (default)
+    --windows-filenames              Force filenames to be windows compatible --no-windows-filenames           Make filenames windows compatible only if using windows (default)
+    --trim-filenames LENGTH          Limit the filename length (excluding extension) to the specified number of
+                                     characters
     -w, --no-overwrites              Do not overwrite any files --force-overwrites               Overwrite all video and metadata files.
                                      This option includes --no-continue